gershnik/Translit/README.md

 ### Keyboard shortcuts

+On newer Macs there is a dedicated 🌐 key that lets you switch between input sources.

-By default macOS sets `⌃Space` and `⌃⌥Space` to switch between different input sources.
+In addition, on all Macs, by default macOS sets `⌃Space` and `⌃⌥Space` to switch between different input sources.

-This can be far more convenient than using the menu bar when typing mixed language text.
+Either of these can be far more convenient than using the menu bar when typing mixed language text.

-If these aren't working navigate to `System Preferences ⇒ Keyboard ⇒ Keyboard Shortcuts ⇒ Input Sources` and enable or change them.
+If shortcuts aren't working navigate to `System Preferences ⇒ Keyboard ⇒ Keyboard Shortcuts ⇒ Input Sources` and enable or change them.

 It is also possible to make Caps Lock key switch between default and Translit input source.
 See the following toggle in the `Input Sources` screen.<br/>